Sparse Nonnegative Tensor Factorization and Completion with Noisy Observations: Upper Bounds

 where $\widetilde{r}$ is the rank of the resulting matrix.
 In particular, we choose $\widetilde{r}$ in the matrix-based method the same as $r$ in the tensor-based method with tensor-tensor product.
 In real-world applications, $n_1n_3>n_2$ in general.
 For example, if $n_3$ denotes the frame in video datasets or spectral dimensions in hyperspectral image datasets, $n_3$ is large.
 Therefore, if $n_1n_3>n_2$, the upper error bound of the matrix-based method in (\ref{MBMGN}) is larger than that of the tensor-based method in Proposition \ref{Gauuupp}.
 Especially, when $n_1=n_2$, the logarithmic factor in Proposition \ref{Gauuupp} is $\log(n_1)$, while it is $\log(n_1n_3)=\log(n_1)+\log(n_3)$ in (\ref{MBMGN}).

+Based on CP decomposition, Jain et al. \cite{jain2017noisy} proposed a tensor completion method with noisy observations, where the third factor matrix is sparse in CP decomposition.
+For the observations with additive Gaussian noise, the upper error bound of the estimator in \cite[Corollary 1]{jain2017noisy} is of the order

+where $r'$ is the CP rank of the underlying tensor and $\mathbf{C}$ is the third factor matrix in CP decomposition.
+This upper bound is hard to compare with other methods since its CP rank is not comparable with other ranks of tensors in general and the sparse factor is also different.
+Moreover, computing the CP rank of a tensor is generally NP-hard \cite{hillar2013most}.

-\begin{remark} We also compare the upper error bound with that of the noisy tensor completion in \cite{wang2019noisy}, which did not consider the sparse factor.
+\begin{remark} We also compare the upper error bound in Proposition \ref{Gauuupp} with that of the noisy tensor completion problem in \cite{wang2019noisy}, which did not consider the sparse factor.
 The upper error bound of the estimator $\mathcal{X}_t$ in \cite[Theorem 1]{wang2019noisy} satisfies

 with high probability, where $C_t>0$ is a constant.
 We note that the upper error bound of our method can be improved potentially when $n_2>n_1$ and $\mathcal{B}^*$ is sparse.
 In fact, the upper bound in Proposition \ref{Gauuupp} is of the order $O(\frac{rn_1n_3}{m}\log(n_2))$, while the upper bound in \cite{wang2019noisy} is of the order $O(\frac{rn_2 n_3}{m}\log((n_1+n_2)n_3))$.
-Moreover, the two upper bounds roughly coincide except for the logarithmic factor when $\mathcal{B}^*$ is not sparse, i.e., $\|\mathcal{B}^*\|_0=rn_2n_3$.
-However, when $n_1\geq n_2$, the improvement of the upper bound of Proposition \ref{Gauuupp} is mainly on the logarithmic factor, which is much smaller than that of (\ref{upbtc}). \end{remark}
+However, when $n_1\geq n_2$, the improvement of the upper bound of Proposition \ref{Gauuupp} is mainly on the logarithmic factor, which is much smaller than that of (\ref{upbtc}).
+Furthermore, the two upper bounds roughly coincide except for the logarithmic factor when $\mathcal{B}^*$ is not sparse, i.e., $\|\mathcal{B}^*\|_0=rn_2n_3$. \end{remark}

 \begin{remark} From Proposition \ref{Gauuupp}, we know that the upper error bound decreases when the number of observations increases.
-In particular, when we observe all entries of $\mathcal{Y}$, i.e., $m=n_1n_2n_3$, Proposition \ref{Gauuupp} is the upper error bound of the sparse NTF model with tensor-tensor product in \cite{newman2019non, soltani2016tensor}, which has been used to construct a tensor patch dictionary prior for CT and facial images, respectively.
+In particular, when we observe all entries of $\mathcal{Y}$, i.e., $m=n_1n_2n_3$, the upper error bound in Proposition \ref{Gauuupp} is that of the sparse NTF model with tensor-tensor product in \cite{newman2019non, soltani2016tensor}, which has been used to construct a tensor patch dictionary prior for CT and facial images, respectively.
 This demonstrates that the upper error bound of sparse NTF with tensor-tensor product in \cite{newman2019non, soltani2016tensor} is lower than that of sparse NMF in theory, where Soltani et al. \cite{soltani2016tensor} just showed the performance of sparse NTF with tensor-tensor product is better than that of sparse NMF in experiments. \end{remark}